python-versioneer/python-versioneer/README.md

   be written.
 This is usually a `_version.py` next to your project's main `__init__.py` file.
 If your project uses `src/myproject/__init__.py`, this should be `src/myproject/_version.py`.
-This file should be checked in to your VCS as usual: the copy created below by 'setup.py update_files' will include code that parses expanded VCS keywords in generated tarballs.
+This file should be checked in to your VCS as usual: the copy created below by `setup.py versioneer` will include code that parses expanded VCS keywords in generated tarballs.
 The 'build' and 'sdist' commands will replace it with a copy that has just the calculated version string.